LegendaryMediaTV/LMTV-Bootstrap/README.md

 This component is intended to be used for development purposes (e.g., testing your custom Bootstrap theme) by having everything all one one page!

-> _WARNING: This component is still under development and often uses Bootstrap’s raw classes instead of React Bootstrap components or even **this** package’s components.
-Stay tuned for more updates!_

 ### `<Display>`

 Bootstrap’s display heading typography classes.